Trevor’s Birding

 Quiet Day

 Saturday as one of those quiet days, despite many plants being in flower.
-I saw or heard a total of 19 species, with some noteable dips.
+I saw or heard a total of 19 species, with some notable dips.
 Not seeing a Southern Scrub Robin was the major dip.

 Here is a list of the species I recorded, in the order of seeing or hearing them: